errormine/aneacsu.com/src/routes/blog/_posts/2023-04-09-quake-movement-godot.md

 The CollisionShape3D is a CylinderShape with a height of 1.4m and radius of 0.5m.
 This is a rough approximation of the player height in Half-life based on the GoldSrc hammer units to real world meters.
 I've also decided to use a cylinder for the player shape even though Half-life uses a box because it seems to be slightly better at not getting stuck on world geometry, and it is usually the standard that I see nowadays.

 *EDIT 2023-04-28: I've found that the CylinderShape is actually quite buggy and not as reliable as I initially thought.
-After a bit of testing, I recommend using a BoxShape instead as it seems to not suffer from any of the issues like the cylinder.
+After a bit of testing, I recommend using a capsule instead as it seems to not suffer from any of the issues like the cylinder.
 I will update again if necessary.

 ![The CollisionShape3D](/assets/images/qm-collisionshape3d.jpg)